 USAFacts relies on CDC data because of its more complete dataset and consistency over time.
 The CDC collects homicide data from standardized death certificates, which contain medical information typically entered by coroners or medical examiners.
 The FBI, meanwhile, relies on local law enforcement agencies voluntarily reporting crime data, which many do not.
 Still, deaths could be miscounted by either agency as homicides (or not) based on limited detail on the circumstances.

-Read more about homicide in America, and get an array of government facts every week by signing up for our newsletter.
+Read more about which cities have the highest murder rates, and get an array of government facts every week by signing up for our newsletter.

 Page sources and methodology